Lumiera

 • in the first phase the main application locates the explicitly linked shared libraries.

-[generally speaking, we have to distinguish between dynamic libraries explicitly linked as part of the application, libraries linked as direct library dependencies, other transitive library dependencies, and finally shared objects, which are loaded at runtime through the dlopen() call.]
+[ Generally speaking, we have to distinguish between dynamic libraries explicitly linked as part of the application, libraries marked and linked as direct library dependencies, other transitive library dependencies, and finally shared objects, which are loaded at runtime as »plug-in« through the dlopen() call. ]

-• after successfully launching the executable, the second phase performs a lookup programmatically, starting from the path location of the executable.
-The goal is to find a setup.ini which defines additional plug-ins and resources to load.
+• after successfully launching the executable, the second start-up phase performs a programmatic lookup, starting again from the path location of the executable.
+The goal is to find a file setup.ini which defines additional plug-ins and resources to load.
 Notably, the GUI to launch is loaded as a plug-in through this mechanism.
 Moreover, this bootstrap configuration defines the additional platform and user configuration to load for further outfitting of the system.

-This organisation is used as foundation for packaging and installing.
-The primary application distribution structure will be located into a subfolder below /usr/lib/.
-Only the main application executable will be symlinked into /usr/bin/.
-The LSB explicitly allows for such a layout, which is typically used by large application bundles (OpenOffice, Gimp, Eclipse).
-Since the application startup encompasses two phases, loading the extended configuration programmatically after launching the application, extended resources from the application bundle can easily be relocated into a separate folder below /usr/share/, as required by LSB.
+So this organisation of the application executables and resources into an installation bundle in a subdirectory tree is used as foundation for packaging and installing.
+The primary application distribution structure with all the executable code will be placed into a sub-tree below /usr/lib/lumiera.
+Only the main application executable lumiera will then be symlinked into /usr/bin/.
+This pattern is in accordance with the Filesystem Hierarchy Standard (FHS), and it is typically used by large application bundles (e.g. Libreoffice, Firefox-esr).
+Since the application startup of Lumiera encompasses two phases, where loading the extended configuration happens programmatically after launching the main application, all extended (platform-independent) resources from the application bundle can easily be relocated into a separate folder below /usr/share/lumiera, as required by FHS.

 Releases, Branches and Conventions